In the 2-year AFFIRM pivotal trial:

 How do patients take TYSABRI?

-TYSABRI is a 1-hour IV infusion administered once every 28 days.1
+TYSABRI is a 1-hour IV infusion administered once every 4 weeks.1

 Find Out More About the TOUCH Prescribing Program